-Data is sourced from Statistics New Zealand.
+We sourced data from Statistics New Zealand.

 Number of building permits issued for new dwellings (houses, flats and apartments).
 It excludes permits for alterations and additions to existing buildings.
 Data is seasonally adjusted.

-Outlays of producers on durable fixed assets, such as buildings, motor vehicles, plant and machinery, hydro-electric construction, roading, and improvements to land.
+Outlays of producers on durable fixed assets, such as buildings, motor vehicles, plant and machinery, hydro-electric construction, roading and improvements to land.

 'Gross' indicates that consumption of fixed capital is not deducted from the value of the outlays.